akeneo/pim-api-docs/content/guides/dam-connection/introduction.md

 If you ever find a bug, do not hesitate to directly open an issue on the [Github](https://github.com/akeneo/dam-connector/issues) repository.

 Don't forget that we also love it when you contribute and help us make better tools.
 So do not hesitate!
-Each feedback/pull request is very welcome!
+Every feedback/pull request is very welcome!